sap-tutorials/Tutorials/tutorials/deploy-multitenant-app-kyma/deploy-multitenant-app-kyma.md

 As you can only create one private repository in a free Docker hub account, Docker images stored in Docker hub will have different tag names so that they can be stored under one repository.
 Thus, addressing an image will include the tag name:`<docker-hub-account>/<repo-name>:<tag-name>`.
 An example would be `tiaxu/multitenant-kyma-backend:v1`.

-Under the directory `kyma-multitenant-approuter`, build the image for the approuter app from source, for example:
+**2.** In the directory `kyma-multitenant-approuter`, build the image for the approuter app from source, for example:

 ```
 pack build multitenant-approuter --builder paketobuildpacks/builder:full
 docker tag multitenant-approuter <docker-hub-account>/multitenant-approuter:v1
 ```

-Under the directory `kyma-multitenant-node`, build the image for the approuter app from source, for example:
+**3.** In the directory `kyma-multitenant-node`, build the image for the approuter app from source, for example:

 ```
 pack build multitenant-kyma-backend --builder paketobuildpacks/builder:full